 Prerequisites: It will be assumed that the student has had the usual undergraduate training in analysis (for example, MATH 320), linear algebra, and basic ODE.
+Students should have some familiarity with differentiable manifolds (such as MATH 525 here at UBC).

-Evaluation: The instructional format for the course will consist of lectures of 3 hours per week.
+Evaluation: The instructional format for the course will consist of lectures of 2.5 hours per week on Zoom.
+Homework problems will be assigned periodically.
 There will be no final exam.